WWCR

-WWCR is a shortwave radio station located in Nashville, Tennessee in the United States.
+WWCR is a shortwave radio station located in Nashville, Tennessee, in the United States.
 WWCR uses four 100 kW transmitters to broadcast on about a dozen frequencies.

-WWCR mainly leases out its four transmitters to religious organizations and speakers, as well as serving as the shortwave home of Genesis Communications Network's programs.
+WWCR mainly leases out its four transmitters to religious organizations and speakers.
+It served as the shortwave home of Genesis Communications Network's programs.
 However, it does air a few hours of original programming per week.

 F.W.
 Robbert Broadcasting also owns the AM (mediumwave) stations WNQM in Nashville, WMQM and WLRM in Memphis, WITA in Knoxville, and WVOG in New Orleans.
 Some of WWCR's programming is also broadcast on these local stations.

 History

-Originally known as 'World Wide Country Radio,' WWCR began broadcasting a country format but quickly switched to a standard evangelical Christian format, also selling leased airtime.
-Because of the station's policy of leasing airtime, WWCR acquired an early reputation for carrying an eclectic mix of political and entertainment programming in addition to the religious programs.
-Among those, past as well as present, making their shortwave debut on WWCR, are:
+Originally known as "World Wide Country Radio", WWCR began broadcasting a country format but quickly switched to a standard evangelical Christian format, also selling leased airtime.
+Because of the station's policy of leasing airtime, and loose standards, WWCR acquired an early reputation for carrying an eclectic mix of political and entertainment programming in addition to the religious programs.
+WWCR continues to carry a daily hour of country music as a callback to its original format.
+The majority of the political commentary on the station is of a conservative or ultra-conservative nature with extensive discussion on conspiracy theories.